 Powered by our not-for-profit foundation, TreadRight

 You’d be forgiven for thinking you were in Paris when you explore the Belle-Époque atmosphere of Romania’s capital, Bucharest.
 Your first day will be free to explore the city your way, admiring the elegant boulevards that once hosted high society and an Old City filled with cobbled streets, Baroque architecture and vintage cafés.
-Later, join your Travel Director and fellow travellers for a Welcome Reception.
+Later, join your Travel Director and fellow travelers for a Welcome Reception.
 Why not toast to new friends with a shot of the local Pálinka to set the tone for your memorable journey?

 A full day of sightseeing stretches ahead, beginning in Bucharest where you’ll join a Local Specialist to delve into the city’s tumultuous history.
 See the immense Palace of the Parliament, one of the lasting legacies left behind by dictator Nicolae Ceauşescu, whose extravagant tastes culminated in the world’s second-largest administrative building in stark contrast to the poverty of his people.
 Venture deep into the Carpathian Mountains to Sinaia and view Peleş Castle, the summer retreat of Romania’s first king.
 Then, continue to Braşov and check in to your hotel in Poiana Braşov ski resort.
 Enjoy traditional Romanian cuisine for dinner at your hotel against the backdrop of panoramic mountain views.

 The highlight of the day is this morning’s visit to Bran Castle, the legendary home of Dracula.
-Dive Into Culture with a Local Specialist and learn about its history as the favourite royal residence of Queen Maria of Romania.
+Dive Into Culture with a Local Specialist and learn about its history as the favorite royal residence of Queen Maria of Romania.
 Although the connection between the castle and Bram Stoker’s famous literary figure is tentative at best, its imposing walls, towering spires and secret passageways may convince you otherwise.
 Next, we journey to the medieval streets of Braşov.
 The city once stood at the crossroads of trade routes linking the Ottoman Empire and western Europe, forging a melting pot of influences that can be seen to this day.
 Join a Local Specialist who will reveal the city’s trading history and Saxon roots as you walk around Town Hall Square and see the Black Church, so named following the damage caused by the Great Fire of 1689.
-Your evening is free to indulge in some of the local Transylvanian favourites or consider joining your travel companions for an optional dinner.
+Your evening is free to indulge in some of the local Transylvanian favorites or consider joining your travel companions for an optional dinner.

 Head south, through ancient villages and tranquil landscapes across the Danube River into Bulgaria.
 Your journey ends in Veliko Târnovo, the 'City of the Tsars' and former capital of the Bulgarian Empire.
 Relax after your scenic drive and join your travel companions for dinner at your hotel.
 After dinner, resist the urge to retire early and take a stroll through the Old City admiring the Renaissance gems that line its winding streets.

 The fairy-tale façades of Veliko Târnovo exude medieval history around every turn and your Local Specialist will reveal a rich history and culture befitting a former imperial capital.
 At the heart of the city is Tsarevets Fortress, which you’ll have an opportunity to visit as part of your sightseeing tour.
 Our next stop is the UNESCO-listed town of Arbanasi, renowned for its Bulgarian National Revival architecture and rich spiritual history reflected in the beautiful medieval frescoed churches that can be found here.
-Visit the Church of Holy Nativity before we continue to Sofia, where you’ll join a Local Specialist for an in-depth sightseeing tour of Bulgaria’s modern-day capital including views of the golden-domed St. Alexander Nevsky Cathedral and St. Sofia Church.
+Visit the Church of Holy Nativity before continuing to Sofia, where you’ll join a Local Specialist for an in-depth sightseeing tour of Bulgaria’s modern-day capital including views of the golden-domed St. Alexander Nevsky Cathedral and St. Sofia Church.

 You’ll have a full day to explore this modern city built on Roman ruins.
-Once a thriving centre for trade and crafts, Sofia’s history, culture and architecture have been influenced by Greeks, Romans, Ottomans and communists.
+Once a thriving center for trade and crafts, Sofia’s history, culture and architecture have been influenced by Greeks, Romans, Ottomans and communists.
 Settle in to the relaxed atmosphere and take a stroll along its elegant boulevards or sit in a park and people-watch.
 You could choose instead to join an Optional Experience to the UNESCO-listed Rila Monastery, founded by the hermit St. Ivan of Rila in the 10th century.
 Later this evening, you may wish to get your foot tapping to the flurry of red skirts at a traditional folklore show.

 Leaving North Macedonia behind, head to the Albanian capital of Tirana where, on arrival, you’ll join a Local Specialist for a sightseeing tour.
-Delve into how the city has emerged from decades of communist rule into a vibrant, trendy tourism centre – one where dour grey city blocks have been transformed into a kaleidoscope of colourful façades.
+Delve into how the city has emerged from decades of communist rule into a vibrant, trendy tourism center – one where dour grey city blocks have been transformed into a kaleidoscope of colorful façades.
 You’ll view such highlights as the Palace of Culture, the National Library and the Clock Tower before enjoying dinner at your hotel.

 Soak up Montenegro’s natural beauty as you drive towards Kotor.
 You’ll have some time for lunch on your own and an orientation tour of this fortified town, tucked deep within enchanting fjord-like surrounds.
 Travel to Budva next where your Travel Director will provide an orientation tour before you have the rest of the day to explore 'Montenegro's Miami' on your own.
 Head to Stari Grad (the Old Town) surrounded by 15th-century ramparts to explore its labyrinthine lanes and small squares where you could choose to sit back and watch the world go by.

 Join a Local Specialist for a guided walking tour of Sarajevo, which will reveal centuries of religious history reflected in its beautiful synagogues, mosques and Orthodox and Catholic churches.
 Visit the War Tunnel, an underground tunnel of hope that was built in 1993 during the Siege of Sarajevo, allowing war supplies and humanitarian aid to reach the city at the height of the Bosnian War.
 Then, enjoy a free afternoon to explore on your own.
 Visit the Old Town and trace the Sarajevo Roses, dotted across the city as a stark reminder of that tumultuous time in the city’s history.
-Local flavours and stories are on the menu tonight as you Connect With Locals at an exclusive Be My Guest experience.

 Travel through lush forests, pastures and the Bosnian Mountains into Serbia – a scenic day of driving that will end in Belgrade.
 The 'White City' has a long history which you’ll have an opportunity to discover tomorrow.